import jax

 scaled_corrected_plastic_sino = plastic_sino_corrected_scale * plastic_sino_corrected

-# Combine the scaled corrected plastic sino and the metal sinos
+# Combine the scaled corrected plastic sino and the metal sinos (all view-sharded), then gather to a

-corrected_sino_flat = scaled_corrected_plastic_sino + sum(arr * norm for arr, norm in zip(metal_sino_est, metal_sino_scale))
+corrected_sino = scaled_corrected_plastic_sino + sum(arr * norm for arr, norm in zip(metal_sino_est, metal_sino_scale))

-return corrected_sino
+return ct_model._gather_sinogram(corrected_sino)